bluesky-social/social-app/README.md

   - For some reason, the typescript compiler chokes on platform-specific files (e.g. `foo.native.ts`) but only when compiling for Web thus far.
 Therefore we always have one version of the file which doesn't use a platform specifier, and that should bee the Web version. ([More info](https://stackoverflow.com/questions/44001050/platform-specific-import-component-in-react-native-with-typescript).)

 ## Various notes

+### Debugging

+- Note that since 0.70, debugging using the old debugger (which shows up using CMD+D) doesn't work anymore.
+Follow the instructions below to debug the code: https://reactnative.dev/docs/next/hermes#debugging-js-on-hermes-using-google-chromes-devtools

+### Running E2E Tests

+- Make sure you've setup your environment following above
+- Make sure Metro and the dev server are running
+- Run `yarn e2e`
+- Find the artifacts in the `artifact` folder

 ### Polyfills